Murders of Eve Stratford and Lynne Weedon: Stratford

 On Tuesday 18 March 1975, Stratford was found dead by her partner at their flat at 61a Lyndhurst Drive, Leyton.
 Her throat had been cut between eight and twelve times from ear to ear, while her neck and face were extensively mutilated, with detectives stating it was one of the most horrific murder scenes they had ever seen.

-She was found partially unclothed with a nylon stocking tied around one ankle and her hands were bound with a scarf.
-She was dressed only in a filmy pink bra and panties and a flimsy blue nylon negligee open at the front.
-There was a strong suggestion she had been sexually assaulted, and semen was found on vaginal swabs which indicated that she'd had sex shortly before her death.
+She was found partially unclothed with a nylon stocking tied around one ankle, and her hands were bound with a scarf.
+She was dressed only in a flimsy pink bra and panties and a flimsy blue nylon negligee open at the front.
+There was a strong suggestion she had been sexually assaulted, and semen was found on vaginal swabs.
 There was no sign of forced entry to the property, nor were there any signs of a struggle.
 A peculiar cloying scent was left by her attacker in the room where she was found.